Compensation Cycles

 Knowing when worksheets are ready to be reviewed and approved can sometimes be tricky, but now there is a new notification (R80) that can be sent right to the approvers.
 The notification is sent when a worksheet has no more entries available based on either the Compensation Cycle Close Date or if there are no entries in a status other than pending.
 Now approvals can take place in a timely manner.

 When hiring, job changes, transfers, and promotions are constant, calculating the compensation amounts based on a proration can be difficult.
-But with the new prorated visibility (R80) feature, managers and approvers can now view the prorated amounts and percentages in the To-Do items, making it easy for managers to view those prorated amounts in a pop-up when modifying, approving, or finalizing the proposal.
+With the new prorated visibility (R80) feature, managers and approvers can view the prorated amounts and percentages in the To-Do items.
+This makes it easy for managers to view those amounts in a pop-up when modifying, approving, or finalizing the proposal.

 Where to Learn More